Active high beam*

 AHB may be temporarily unavailable e.g. in situations with dense fog or heavy rain.
 When AHB becomes available again, or the windscreen sensors are no longer blocked, the message extinguishes and the symbol illuminates.

-AHB is an aid for using optimum light composition when conditions are favourable.
+AHB is an aid for using the optimum beam pattern when conditions are favourable.

 The driver always bears responsibility for manually switching between main and dipped beam when traffic situations or weather conditions so require.